RainDogSoftware/pingpung/README.md

 require root (because they're just wrappers around the OS's existing ping util).

 ### A note about dependencies
-This application uses PyQt4 as the graphical library.
-This package is not installable via PyPI and will need to be done separately.
+This application uses PyQt4 as the graphical library, which is not installable via PyPI and will need to be done separately.
 On Debian/Ubuntu, for example, it's as simple as

     sudo apt-get install python3-pyqt4